qizhang94/GEOKEYFEM_HM/README.md

 ## Advice

 The code cannot be perfect.
 It is highly likely that non-convergence will happen if you **change some parameters**, especially when you want to push the rigid block forward.
-One scenario that would **partially work** is WHEN there is no friction, the initial location of the rigid block is {(0.29, 1) m, (0.51, 1) m}, the total displacement is (0.3, -0.1) m, Mohr-Coulomb model is adopted, and `epsp` is 1.
+One scenario that would **partially work** is WHEN there is no friction, the initial location of the rigid block is {(0.29, 1) m, (0.51, 1) m}, the total displacement (10 time steps) is (0.3, -0.1) m, Mohr-Coulomb model is adopted, and `epsp` is 1.
 The PEEQ profile **cannot** match the standard FEM result.

 ## Output